aidamian/Project_2_nd893/report.md

   (final_linear): Linear(in_features=128, out_features=1, bias=True)
 )
 ```
+_in the above Critic DAG description there is a small display error as `final_layers` should appear after `state_layers` and not before._

 After 198 episodes the environment is solved with the above architecture showing that the optimal approach for the proposed TD3 procedure is to _featurize_ the state input before concatenating to the action input in the critic DAG.